Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

+This Q-function can be maximized analytically in the M-step, yielding closed-form updates for $\bmu_0$ and $\bmu_1$.
+The resulting EM algorithm alternates between computing soft cluster responsibilities (E-step) and updating cluster means as weighted averages of the data (M-step).
+Generalizations of this example---including mixtures with arbitrary numbers of components, full covariance matrices, or other distributions---are discussed in Problems~\ref{prob:mix_of_gauss}--\ref{prob:mix_of_bern}. \end{example}

-\subsection{EM for constrained optimization}
+\subsection{EM for Constrained Optimization}

-In the unconstrained EM optimization, we obtain $q^{(t+1)}_{\bz_i}(\bz_i) = p(\bz_i \mid \bx_i, \btheta^{(t)}), \, \forall i$.
-However, the real problem can be far frustrating such that the data are explained by multiple interacting hidden variables and the hidden variable posterior $p(\bz_i \mid \bx_i, \btheta^{(t)}), \, \forall i$ is intractable \citep{williams1991mean, ghahramani1995factorial, beal2003variational, turnertwo}.
-The variational Bayesian approach thus address this issue by constraining the hidden variable posterior to a particular tractable form.
-Hence we call it \textit{the EM algorithm for constrained optimization} or \textit{the variational EM algorithm}.
+In the standard (unconstrained) EM algorithm, we obtain the exact posterior in the E-step: $q^\toptone_{\bz_n}(\bz_n) = p(\bz_n \mid \bx_n, \btheta^\toptzero), \, \forall n$.
+However, the real problem can be far frustrating such that the data are explained by multiple interacting hidden variables and the hidden variable posterior $p(\bz_n \mid \bx_n, \btheta^\toptzero), \, \forall n$ is intractable \citep{williams1991mean, ghahramani1995factorial, beal2003variational, turnertwo}.
+To address this, the variational Bayesian approach restricts the posterior to a tractable family of distributions.
+This leads to what is known as the \textit{constrained EM algorithm} or \textit{variational EM algorithm}.